Abhinavexists/NeuNet/readme.md

 Provides an interactive visualization of the neural network structure using Plotly.

 ## Neural Network Diagram
-Below is a placeholder for the neural network diagram.
-Add your image here:

 ![Neural Network Diagram](images/Neural_Network.png)

 ## Installation